bb220/markdown-to-pdf-viewer/README.md

-# Markdown Resume Viewer & PDF Export
+# Markdown Viewer & PDF Export

 A local web server that renders `resume.md` with live-reloading and PDF export capabilities.